selimanac/defold-daabbcc/README.md

 ### aabb.insert_gameobject(`group_id, url, w, h`)
 Insert Gameobject and its AABB into group.
+Most suitable for moving gameobjects.
+If your gameobject is static then use `aabb.insert`

 >Returns aabb id.